fingertrick/Microsoft-teams-docs/teams/connectors.md

 This message produces the following card in the channel.

 ![Screenshot of a Connector card](images/Connectors/connector_message.png)

+## Creating actionable messages

+The example in the preceding section includes three visible buttons on the card.
+Each button initiates an action&mdash;in this case, enter text, select a date, or choose a value from a list.

+---

+***TK***

+---

 ## Setting up a custom incoming webhook